As-Samra Wastewater Treatment Plant (WWTP), Jordan

 Expansion of As-Samra Wastewater Treatment Plant

-An expansion of the facility began in 2012 and is expected to be completed by 2016.
-It will increase the plant's average treatment capacity to 365,000 cubic metres each day.
-It is being implemented along with the Wastewater Network Project of the Jordan Ministry of Water and Irrigation (MWI).
+An expansion of the facility began in 2012 and the plant was officially opened in October 2015.
+It increased the plant's average treatment capacity to 365,000m³ each day.
+It was implemented along with the Wastewater Network Project of the Jordan Ministry of Water and Irrigation (MWI).

-A new mechanical dewatering system will be added to the overall sludge treatment system.
+A new mechanical dewatering system was added to the overall sludge treatment system.

-The expansion will also perform post-drying of the solar drying beds that are spread across an area of 50 acres within the project site.
+The expansion also performed post-drying of the solar drying beds that are spread across an area of 50 acres within the project site.

 Financing and key players involved